What Creditors Cannot Take in Florida

 Social Security and Federal Benefits

-Personal Property
+Personal Property and Vehicles

-What Creditors Can Take
+What Creditors Can Reach

 Business interests in single-member LLCs face particular risk.
 A bankruptcy trustee can exercise management control and liquidate the assets.
 Multi-member LLCs with charging order protection provide stronger shielding, but only if the operating agreement and membership structure are properly maintained.

-Florida’s exemption framework is among the strongest in the country, but it leaves significant categories of wealth exposed.
-A person worth $2 million may protect $1 million in homestead equity, $400,000 in retirement accounts, and $150,000 in annuities.
-The remaining $450,000 in brokerage accounts and rental property sits fully exposed.
+A person worth $2 million may protect $1 million in homestead equity, $400,000 in retirement accounts, and $150,000 in annuities, while the remaining $450,000 in brokerage accounts and rental property sits fully exposed.
+For non-exempt wealth above what Florida’s statutory protections cover, offshore asset protection trusts hold assets outside the U.S. legal system entirely, providing structural protection that state exemptions cannot match.